ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/crc.md

-## Hardware CRC - Porting Guide
+## Hardware CRC

-The Hardware CRC HAL API provides a low-level interface to the Hardware CRC module of a target platform.
-Implementing the Hardware CRC API will allow you to gain the performance benefits of using hardware acceleration for CRC calculations.
-For platforms without hardware CRC capabilities the API will fallback to using the table and bitwise CRC implementations.
+The hardware CRC HAL API provides a low-level interface to the hardware CRC module of a target platform.
+Implementing the hardware CRC API allows you to gain the performance benefits of using hardware acceleration for CRC calculations.
+For platforms without hardware CRC capabilities, the API falls back to using the table and bitwise CRC implementations.

 #### Assumptions

-##### Defined Behaviour
+##### Defined behavior

-* Calling hal_crc_compute_partial_start() multiple times will override the current CRC configuration and calculation.
+- Calling `hal_crc_compute_partial_start()` multiple times overrides the current CRC configuration and calculation.

-* The current intermediate calculation is lost if the module is reconfigured with hal_crc_compute_partial_start().
+- The current intermediate calculation is lost if the module is reconfigured with `hal_crc_compute_partial_start()`.

-* hal_crc_compute_partial() does nothing if either the buffer is undefined or the size is equal to 0.
+- `hal_crc_compute_partial()` does nothing if either the buffer is undefined or the size is equal to 0.

-* hal_crc_compute_partial() is safe to call multiple times.
+- `hal_crc_compute_partial()` is safe to call multiple times.
 The new data is appended to the current calculation.

-* hal_crc_is_supported must return false if the the platform cannot support the initial/final values or data reflection in/out that is required by the input polynomial.
+- `hal_crc_is_supported` must return false if the the platform cannot support the initial or final values or data reflection in or out that the input polynomial requires.

-##### Undefined Behaviour
+##### Undefined behavior

-* Calling the hal_crc_get_result() function multiple times is undefined.
+- Calling the `hal_crc_get_result()` function multiple times is undefined.
 The contents of the result register after it has been read is platform-specific.
-  The HAL API makes no assumptions what the register contains so it is not safe to call this multiple times.
+The HAL API makes no assumptions about what the register contains, so it is not safe to call this multiple times.

-* Calling the hal_crc_partial_start() function with a polynomial unsupported by the current platform is undefined.
+- Calling the `hal_crc_partial_start()` function with a polynomial unsupported by the current platform is undefined.
 Polynomial support should be checked before this function is called.

-* Calling the hal_crc_get_result() function before calling hal_crc_partial_start() is undefined.
+- Calling the `hal_crc_get_result()` function before calling `hal_crc_partial_start()` is undefined.
 The module must be initialized before the get result function can return meaningful values.

-* Calling the hal_crc_compute_partial() function before calling hal_crc_partial_start() is undefined.
-The Hardware CRC module must be configured correctly using the start function before writing data to it.
+- Calling the `hal_crc_compute_partial()` function before calling `hal_crc_partial_start()` is undefined.
+The hardware CRC module must be configured correctly using the start function before writing data to it.

-#### Dependencies
+#### Dependency

-Hardware CRC module in MCU that supports at least one of the following defined
-polynomials: `POLY_8BIT_CCITT, POLY_7BIT_SD, POLY_16BIT_CCITT, POLY_16BIT_IBM,
+The hardware CRC module in the MCU that supports at least one of the following defined polynomials: `POLY_8BIT_CCITT, POLY_7BIT_SD, POLY_16BIT_CCITT, POLY_16BIT_IBM, POLY_32BIT_ANSI `
-POLY_32BIT_ANSI `

 #### Implementing the CRC API

-You can find the API and specification for the Hardware CRC API in the following header file:
+You can find the API and specification for the hardware CRC API in the following header file:

 ```
 Fix link after code is merged.
 ```

-To enable Hardware CRC support in Mbed OS, add the `CRC` label in the `device_has` option of the target's section in the `targets.json` file.
+To enable hardware CRC support in Mbed OS, add the `CRC` label in the `device_has` option of the target's section in the `targets.json` file.

 #### Testing

 The Mbed OS HAL API provides a set of conformance tests for Hardware CRC.
 You can use these tests to validate the correctness of your implementation.
-To run the Hardware CRC HAL tests use the following command:
+To run the hardware CRC HAL tests, use the following command:

 ```
 mbed test -t <toolchain> -m <target> -n "tests-mbed_hal-crc*"